syncfusion-content/maui-docs/MAUI/ImageEditor/Effects.md

 The EffectValue are the corresponding ImageEffect values, which varies for each effect, and they are explained as follows.

 N> The Image Effect enum also contains “None” option, which removes all the previously applied effects, which are not saved.
-The ImageEffect method only applies the effect to preview image, if you want to save the applied effect you should call SaveEdits method.
+The ImageEffect method only applies the effect to the preview image.
+If you want to save the applied effect, call the SaveEdits method.

 ## Brightness

 Brightness is used to adjust the overall lightness or darkness of the image.
-The value of the brightness effect ranges from -1 to 1 and the default value is 0.
+The value of the brightness effect ranges from -1 to 1, and the default value is 0.

 {% highlight C# %}